Meat Patties Recipe – How to Make Russian Kotleti

 Here are some of my favorite dishes to serve with kotlety – Russian pork burger patties:

-with some salad on the side:
+With some salad on the side:

 Ingredients for Meat Patties: